 I started this post with the last line of Garner’s version of the Arthurian legend about the marriage of Sir Gawaine and the Lady Ragnal, a tale I tell myself.
 I am intrigued by this author’s point of view.
 I have always loved Garner’s voice; this turn of phrase … and of her he was as glad as grass is of rain… made me wonder about rain, how weather effects us all, and why I don’t mention it much in my storytelling …

 This legend is set on St Stephen’s-tide, the day after Christmas.
 I imagined the December weather In Northumberland.
-Hard frost, hills blanketed in snow, biting wind , icicles on walls, … all this seemed such a dream in the Tropics.
+Hard frost, hills blanketed in snow, biting wind, icicles on walls,horses snorting and steaming in the cold … all this seems such a dream in the Tropics.
 Here, on Boxing Day, the grass in my yard was parched.
 It was 40C and baking hot and we were desperate for rain.

 …and of her he was as glad as grass is of rain…

-The weather had turned, the heavens finally opened with a tropical storm full of thunder, flashes of light, cracking close by and the glorious warm drenching of rain.
+The weather had turned, the heavens finally opened with a tropical storm full of thunder, flashes of light, cracking close by and the glorious, warm, drenching rain.

 Later, as I wandered in the garden, I wondered … was she as sweet on him as honeysuckle after rain?